 Re-Opening Task Force & Best Practices

-Whitsons has developed a COVID-19 Preparedness Re-opening Plan for our Corporate Office in response to the COVID-19 pandemic and in anticipation of the upcoming lifting of the New York on PAUSE Executive Order.
-This plan will allow for a safe and healthy workplace for all our team members, customers and other visitors to return to.
+Whitsons has developed a COVID-19 Preparedness Re-opening Plan for our Corporate Office in response to the COVID-19 pandemic.
+This plan will allow for a safe and healthy workplace for all our team members, customers and other visitors.

-In addition, Whitsons School Nutrition has appointed a Task Force comprised of Whitsons executives and top school nutrition management professionals to help develop a re-opening plan for our school operations.
-This task force will offer re-opening support in the areas of:
+In addition, at the start of the pandemic, Whitsons School Nutrition appointed a Task Force comprised of Whitsons executives and top school nutrition management professionals to help develop a re-opening plan for our school operations.
+This task force continues to offer support in the areas of:

 - Training.
-As part of our CORE pre-opening training, we have added a multi-tier training program, “Together Six Feet Apart,” to instruct our teams on proper sanitation, personal hygiene, protective personal equipment (i.e., face coverings and gloves), taking digital temperatures and identifying symptoms, social distancing, managing food safely, enforcing biosecurity procedures, understanding service modifications and other safety protocols required under our new operational guidelines.
-In addition, all of our managers are required to be ServSafe COVID-19 re-opening certified prior to the start of service.
+As part of our CORE training, we provide a multi-tier training program, “Together Six Feet Apart,” to instruct team members on proper sanitation, personal hygiene, protective personal equipment (i.e., face coverings and gloves), taking digital temperatures and identifying symptoms, social distancing, managing food safely, enforcing biosecurity procedures, understanding service modifications and other safety protocols required under pandemic adjusted operational guidelines.
+In addition, all of our managers are required to be ServSafe COVID-19 certified.

 - Recovery Menus and Modified Service.
-At this time, we are planning to eliminate all self-serve stations in which customers would handle any utensils or otherwise interact in favor of convenient, safe grab and go options.
-Cook-to-order stations that would encourage a wait in line will be streamlined with alternative options as agreed upon with the district.
-To assist our onsite teams with developing a varied, nutritious, tasty and safe service, we have recovery menus available that accommodate a modified service without sacrificing quality or innovation.
+Depending on the particular regulations and requirements, we may implement modified service options in lieu of a full service servery.
+We have also eliminated all self-serve stations in which students would handle any utensils or otherwise interact in favor of convenient, safe grab-and-go options.
+To assist your onsite team with developing a varied, nutritious, tasty and safe service, we have recovery menus available that accommodate a modified service without sacrificing quality or innovation.

 - Packaging.
-Protocols on safely preparing and packaging food for grab and go service will be reinforced, such as specific fresh produce wrapping requirements, time stamping and sanitation
+Protocols on safely preparing and packaging food for grab-and-go service are reinforced, such as specific fresh produce wrapping requirements, time stamping and sanitation.

 - Technology.
-We are encouraging technology such as cashless and/or pre-paid systems at this time to minimize personal contact.
+We continue to encourage technology, such as cashless and/or pre-paid systems, to minimize personal contact.

 - Communications.
-We empower our managers to keep an open and ongoing communication with our clients and customers.
-As changes or new regulations develop, our team will make sure to keep district representatives apprised immediately.
+We empower our managers to keep an open and ongoing communication with our clients and customers and provide resources, such as online menus with nutritional and allergen information, newsletters and other website bulletins to keep everyone updated.
+As changes or new regulations develop, our team will make sure to keep the school administration apprised immediately.

 - Marketing.
-We have developed a number of signage resources to help remind team members and customers to follow certain safety procedures, such as face covering, social distancing (including floor stickers), how to clean and disinfect, food safety, CDC heath mandates and more.
+We have developed a number of signage resources to help remind team members and students to follow safety procedures, such as wearing face coverings, social distancing (including floor stickers), how to clean and disinfect, follow CDC heath mandates and more.